aarnphm/aarnphm.github.io/content/quotes.md

 All I can say to the young is close your eyes. -- Ted Nelson

+An expert is a man who has made all the mistakes, which can be made, in a very narrow field. -- Niels Bohr

 ## On perspectives.

 Our capacity to deal with [[thoughts/Language|language]] is a complex, genetically-determined part of our biological endowment.
 It's a product of evolution, part of our nature. -- Noam Chomsky